bhopals/java-spring/spring-in-action.md

 - Information about the authenticated user can be obtained via the SecurityContext object (returned from SecurityContextHolder.getContext()) or injected into controllers using `@AuthenticationPrincipal`.

+### Working with Configuration Properties

+- Spring Boot autoconfiguration is like this.
+Autoconfiguration greatly simplifies Spring application development.

+- Bean wiring—Configuration that declares application components to be created as beans in the Spring application context and how they should be injected into each other.
+- Property injection—Configuration that sets values on beans in the Spring application context.

+#### Understanding Spring’s environment abstraction

+The Spring environment pulls from several property sources, including:

+- JVM system properties
+- Operating system environment variables
+- Command-line arguments
+- Application property configuration files (`application.properties`, `application.yml`)

+- Spring beans can be annotated with @ConfigurationProperties to enable injection of values from one of several property sources.

+- Configuration properties can be set in command-line arguments, environment variables, JVM system properties, properties files, or YAML files, among other options.

+- Configuration properties can be used to override autoconfiguration settings, including the ability to specify a data-source URL and logging levels.

+- Spring profiles can be used with property sources to conditionally set configuration properties based on the active profile(s).

 ### KEY TERMS

 - At its core, Spring offers a container, often referred to as the `Spring application context`, that creates and manages application components.
 - persisting objects to a database
+- The Spring Environment
+- Beans in Spring Application Context
+- Spring Property Soruces to fetch/pull property sources
+- Make properties available to beans in the Application Context
+- Defining profile-specific properties
+- Configuring Profiles
+- Conditionally creating beans with profiles (`@Profile("dev")`)